 The Oxford Research Encyclopedia of Climate Science is a substantive, peer-reviewed, and regularly updated resource for your research in all climate related areas.
 There are over 200 articles and summaries in this publication that are written and peer reviewed by certified experts of the topic.
 Easy to use interface allows searching for topics, or browsing broad subject areas, listed at top of each screen, such as Climate Impact, Communication, Forecasting, History of Climate Science, Modeling, Policy, Politics & Governance, and Risk Management.

 Encyclopedia of Global Warming and Climate Change

 This encyclopedia contains more than 750 articles that explore major topics related to global warming and climate change.
 It is international in scope, and covers a broad range of topics such as alternative energy, carbon cycle, climate models, effects of climate change, institutions & people studying climate change, paleoclimates, and sea level rise.
 You can find information in this resource by searching, using the alphabetical listing of topics, or the helpful "Readers Guide" tab that groups the topics into 18 broad categories.
-This second edition was published in 2012.

 Climate Change : an Encyclopedia of Science and History

 The authors of this encyclopedia describe it as going "beyond pure science to consider other important factors, weighing the cultural, historical, and policy-driven contributors to this issue.
 In addition, the book explores the ideas that have converged and evolved in order to clarify our current predicament.
 By considering climate change in this holistic fashion, this reference collection will prepare readers to consider the issue from every angle."
 This encyclopedia was published in 2014, and its dictionary style arrangement of topics, A-Z, makes it an easy resource to consult.